Transmedia artist, musician, theorist, author of books & comics.

 In 2007 he co-founded Mythos Media with several other independent artists and programmers, a hybrid digital/traditional publishing platform aimed at releasing the numerous transmedia projects that were proliferating around this time.
 Some early releases included a comic from Reality Hackers/Mondo2000 and Wizards of the Coast alum Rudy Rauben, and a vampire novella written by Lycia vocalist Tara Vanflower, lushly illustrated by horror artist Daniele Serra.
 Mythos wound down by 2012 for lack of funding, becoming mostly an imprint for personal releases.

 Freelance journalism and analysis also led to various personal publication projects.
-Once a popular fringe webzine (2-10k visits/day) in the 2000s, Modern Mythology gradually contracted through the latter 2010s until finally returning again to its original form, of glorified personal blog with occasional guest writers.
-It still features interviews, reviews, guest podcasts and essays, although releases are now handled in an ad-hoc, “whenever it’s ready to run” manner.
+Once a popular fringe webzine (2-10k visits/day) in the 2000s, Modern Mythology gradually contracted through the latter 2010s until returning again to its original form, of glorified personal blog with occasional guest writers.
+It has been recently revamped as the platform for a podcast and related explorations of RPGs, story and system, to be launched in 2025.

 Apocalyptic Imaginary was his second anthology on myth and culture released in conjunction with Modern Mythology in 2011, after The Immanence of Myth was released by UK based Weaponized Press, Harrigan’s imprint.
 Both became curriculum materials for several 300-level lit and philosophy courses at SUNY Binghamton.